 Acute myeloid leukemia (AML) affects middle-aged adults.
 When the disease involves soft tissue, it is called granulocytic sarcoma (GS).
 GS can present in the gastrointestinal tract but involvement of the appendix is uncommon.
 Furthermore, infiltration of the appendix by leukemic cells is also a rare manifestation of leukemia relapse.
 Herein, we report a 75-year-old man with AML-M2 who had been in partial remission for 1 year, and who presented with symptoms mimicking acute appendicitis as the initial manifestation of leukemia relapse.
 Subsequent pathological examination confirmed the diagnosis.

-Seven cases of leukemia infiltration of the appendix described in the literature
+Table 1 Seven cases of leukemia infiltration of the appendix described in the literature.

 Surgical management of patients with leukemia and acute abdomen has not been advocated because of the high rate of operative mortality in the past[4,6].
 However, there is some support for surgical management of appendicitis in acute leukemia as the most effective method of therapy[1,4,9].
 Systemic chemotherapy is necessary in this setting for additional radiation or surgery in patients with GS.

 In conclusion, we report a rare case of AML who had been in partial remission for 1 year and presented with symptoms of acute appendicitis as the initial manifestation of leukemia relapse.
 Although leukemic cell infiltration into the appendix is uncommon, our case highlights the importance of differential diagnosis of acute appendicitis including recognition of possible leukemic involvement.
 The physicians should be aware of these conditions.

 Rappaport H. Tumors of the hematopoietic system, in Atlas of Tumor Pathology, Section III, Fascicle 8.
-Washington DC: Armed Forces Institute of Pathology; 1967.pp.241-247.
+Washington DC: Armed Forces Institute of Pathology; 1967;241-247.